 4. To form a firm foundation for the future expansion of the laboratory into other areas of environmental analysis as they are needed by the partners of the ND INBRE.

-Equipment Base of the Behavioral Core: The Department of Chemistry at UND has committed over 600 sq.ft. of laboratory space to house the core facility, a state-of-the-art atomic absorption spectrometer, a clean cabinet for sample preparation, and an assortment of small equipment items necessary to support core function.
+Equipment Base: The Department of Chemistry at UND has committed over 600 sq.ft. of laboratory space to house the core facility, a state-of-the-art atomic absorption spectrometer, a clean cabinet for sample preparation, and an assortment of small equipment items necessary to support core function.
 The ND INBRE is supporting the acquisition of an Agilent Technologies 8800 ICP-MS with warranty and on-site training.
 The ND INBRE is also providing support for technical staff, routine supplies and associated travel and training for the EACF.

-Management, Operation and Animals Serviced: The Director of the Behavioral Core is Dr. David Pierce.
+Management: The Director of the Environmental Analysis Core is Dr. David Pierce.
 The operation of the core will have an oversight committee composed of the EABC Director, the Principal Investigator of the ND INBRE, and the Dean of Arts and Science.
 This committee will make suggestions for improvements, investments and mitigate user concerns.
 Consistent with the mission of the ND INBRE, the facility would be available to all ND INBRE partners in North Dakota.

 Acknowledgment of ND INBRE Support: Those using the EACF must agree to acknowledge ND INBRE support.